DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 #### Hypotheses

 * There are situations in which provider users need different levels of access
-* Providers need to be able view applications made to their courses, or courses that they accredit
+* Providers need to be able view applications made to their courses, or courses that they ratify
 * There should be commonality between Apply and Publish access designs
 * Access to a candidate’s sensitive information should be restricted
+* Access to decision-making about applications should be restricted

 #### Scenario 1: Situations in which provider users need different levels of access

-For many organisations, multiple different user types are involved in the application decision making process.
-We’ve identified common patterns through research where admissions staff will sift applications (on a daily basis), whilst academic staff will be largely involved in the interview process (may only require occasional access).
+For many organisations, multiple different user types are involved in the application decision-making process.
+We’ve identified common patterns through research where admissions staff will sift applications (on a daily basis), while academic staff will be largely involved in the interview process (and may only require occasional access).

 #### Scenario 2: managing applications across multiple organisations

 Some users manage applications across multiple provider organisations.
 Our current business rules state that provider users should be able to view and make decisions on applications to courses that they deliver, or ratify.
 The provider UI and API enable provider users to change the course as part of an offer.
-We need to make sure that if a course change happens, the application is no longer visible to the provider (if it is not a course they ratify, or deliver)
+We need to make sure that if a course change happens, the application is no longer visible to the provider (if it is not a course they ratify, or deliver).

 ##### Accredited bodies
-Accredited Providers must ensure that they remain compliant with the ITT criteria.
-We’ve identified in research that in some partnerships, application management is controlled centrally, whilst for other partnerships, Accredited bodies only need to have sight of submitted applications and acceptances to to track volumes, as opposed to individual applications (possibly a dashboard?.
+Accredited bodies must ensure that the providers they ratify remain compliant with the initial teacher training (ITT) criteria.
+We’ve identified in research that in some partnerships, application management is controlled centrally by the accredited body.
+For other partnerships, accredited bodies only need to have sight of submitted applications and acceptances to track volumes, as opposed to individual applications (possibly a dashboard?.
 How might we cater for this scenario?

 #### Scenario 3: restricting access to sensitive personal information
 Sensitive personal information will be collected in Apply for safeguarding and statistical reporting needs.
 This information includes:
 * Safeguarding and disability research
 * Equality monitoring

 Not all users should have access to this information, so we’ll need to figure out how and when to present this data.

 We should also restrict access to this information for internal support users

 ## Context and guidance

 In this document, ‘access management’ and ‘access control’ mean the permissions given training provider users and organisations to make decisions and see sensitive information.

 Our default setting is that all users with access to Manage teacher training applications can read all applications to courses at their provider organisations.
 Permissions aren’t needed for this.

 For a short story of this, see our [show and tell slides](https://docs.google.com/presentation/d/12hs4Rqiw2argAST5lCVD7p4t3xTIrDenx8B0ttTQqZs)

 * [How UCAS works](#how-ucas-works)
 * [Research we've done](#research-we%E2%80%99ve-done)